munizmom/gdaphen/README.md

 [](https://img.shields.io/badge/Gdaphen-v0.0-pink)
 gdaphen is a R pipeline to identify the most important predictors qualitative and quantitative variables for discrimination of your variable of interest (like genotype or sex or response to treatment), by using phenotypic, ddPCR or clinical data from different diseases.
 Gdaphen is able to perform the analyses in individual variables and grouped variables that facilitate the assesment of behavioral or diagnostic tests as many variables are scored in the same tests.

-This pipeline was developped in [Yann's Herault team](https://www.igbmc.fr/igbmc/missions/annuaire/yann-herault) as part of one of my postDoc projects and thanks to Yann's supervision.

-Gdaphen came to exist to perform and in deep statistically assessment of scored variables contributing to genotype effects, focusing specifically in elucidating which variables where contributing in explaining gene dosage effects in mouse and rat models carrying genomic duplications or Knock-out models.
+This pipeline was developped in [Yann's Herault team](https://www.igbmc.fr/igbmc/missions/annuaire/yann-herault) as part of one of my postDoc projects and thanks to Yann's supervision.Gdaphen came to exist to perform an in deep statistically assessment of scored variables contributing to genotype effects, focusing specifically in elucidating which variables where contributing in explaining gene dosage effects in mouse and rat models carrying genomic duplications or Knock-out models.

 Gdaphen makes the analysis of phenotypic data much easier for medical researchers or behaviorists providing an integrated framework to perform: i) pre-processing steps as data imputation or anonymization; ii)  a full statistical assessment based in GLM and RF classifiers implementing a powerful variable selecting method based on MFA to identify which behavioral predictor variables are most important to discriminate your variable of interest; iii) state of the art visualizations ready for publication to support the conclusions of the analyses.